Medical Devices in the EU Market

 In the European Union (EU), Medical Devices are regulated under the Medical Device Regulation (MDR), a comprehensive and harmonized framework designed to ensure safety, performance, and clinical benefit for patients.
 These regulations are often seen as more adaptable to the diversity and fast-paced innovation of the Medical Device Industry than the U.S. FDA approval system.

-The complexity of the EU System and what it means for you
+The complexity of the EU System and what it means

 Medical Devices have to pass a conformity assessment to ensure that they comply with the applicable regulations.
 This includes testing the safety, performance and quality of the product according to the applicable standards.
-After successfully passing the assessment, the products receive the CE marking, which confirms that they comply with the EU Directives.
+After successfully passing the assessment, the products receive the CE Mark, which confirms that they comply with the EU Directives.

 Their safety is monitored through a Vigilance System.
 Manufacturers, distributors and healthcare professionals are required to report adverse events and incidents related to Medical Devices.
 This information is analyzed to identify potential risks and take appropriate action to ensure patient safety.